Home

 Photo by Holger Uwe Schmitt

-Used under terms of the Creative Commons
+From Wikimedia Commons, used under terms of the Creative

-Attribution-Share Alike 4.0 International license
+Commons Attribution-Share Alike 4.0 International license

 “…is the patron of countries provinces, dioceses and cities, titular of churches innumerable...and [is] represented countless times in paintings and carvings.
 Yet what can be confidently stated of his personal history is no more than that he was a bishop of Myra….”

-His emblem is three balls – representing the bag of gold he presented to unmarried girls as a dowry to protect them from a life of prostitution.
+His emblem is three balls – representing the bags of gold he presented to unmarried girls as a dowry to protect them from a life of prostitution.
 The same symbol is used for pawnbrokers.

 Saint Nicholas was been commemorated by Vatican City in a set of three stamps marking the 900th anniversary of the translation of his relics to Bari (shown above).
 The stamps were issued in minisheets of 8 stamps, with the stamps surrounded by 16 letter seals "portray[ing] some of the different ways in which popular imagination has represented the saint", as stated on the Philatelic Office release for the stamps: